sdaitzman/elementary-thumbdrive-creator/README.md

-***This project is 100% safe to use and stable but development has moved onto a more complete installation solution.
-If you're here from Avi Romanoff's freya-on-a-mac guide, this utility should work great to create thumb drives!***
+*** Efforts from this project have moved on to a more complete installation utility, and to a more maintained [fork](https://github.com/linusbobcat/create-elementary-os-installer). ***

 # :penguin: *buntu Thumb drive creator for Mac :penguin: